NEWS: 8/05/08 Clorox CEO Don Knauss sends campaign supporter an encouraging letter. Read our response here.

 But, as you know, there are many more Brita users who don't subscribe to online newsletters and who may not belong to environmental organizations.
 Still, they want a way to recycle their filters.
 Every day we receive petition signatures from folks who just happened upon the site by Googling "recycle Brita filter."
 Imagine how many more people wonder how to recycle them but don't think to check online.
 That's why we need your help to spread the word.

-Do you belong to a church, community group, PTA, mother's group, or other type of mailing list?
+Do you belong to a church, community group, PTA, mother's group, or another type of mailing list?
 Please consider posting an announcement in the group's newsletter or bulletin, whether online or in print.
 Already, we have people coming to the site from miscellaneous online forums, blogs, local newsletters, church announcements, and just today a local mother's group.
 That's great and we need to keep it going.

 Are you a member of any other environmental, consumer, or social justice organization that you feel could endorse or help promote the campaign?
 Please let them know about us.
 We have a whole page of ideas for how both individuals and organizations can help spread the word.